CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Background and Motivation

 \subsection{Related Work}

 The prior work performs research on CXL-based memory disaggregation systems with the following four methods.

-\subsubsection{Software-Based Emulation}
+\subsubsection{\textbf{Software-Based Emulation}}

 QEMU is a widely used and open-source emulator and virtualizer.
 As an emulator, it can perform full-system emulation which emulates all system components, including the processor and peripherals.
-In terms of CXL support, QEMU has begun to support CXL 2.0, with a few CXL components such as CXL Host Bridge, CXL Root Ports, CXL Switch and CXL Memory Devices \cite{QEMU}.
-A recent work named Mess \cite{Pouya_micro2024} presented a novel memory benchmark which measures bandwidth-latency curves.
+In terms of CXL support, QEMU has begun to support CXL 2.0, with a few CXL components such as the CXL host bridge, CXL root ports, CXL switch, and CXL memory devices \cite{QEMU}.
+A recent work named Mess \cite{mess} presented a novel memory benchmark which measures bandwidth-latency curves.
 Based on the curves, a one-size-fit-all memory emulator was proposed to emulate the real-time latency of different types of main memories covering DDR4, DDR5, HBM, and CXL memories.

-\subsubsection{Software-Based Simulation}
+\subsubsection{\textbf{Software-Based Simulation}}

-gem5-CXL~\cite{gem5-CXL} is an open-source project we found on GitHub.
-It crudely adds a custom bus between the original gem5 MemBus and DDR controllers to introduce an extra delay.
+gem5-CXL~\cite{gem5-CXL-github} is an open-source project which crudely adds a custom bus between the original gem5 MemBus and DDR controllers to introduce an extra delay.
 This extra delay actually models the deteriorated performance of CXL memory in comparison to DDR memory.
-Another project CXLMemSim~\cite{yang2023cxlmemsimpuresoftwaresimulated,CXLMemSim_github} is a lightweight trace-driven simulator for the CXL.mem sub-protocol.
-It allows users to define the desired topology of a modeled memory pool as well as the latency of each component.
-Basically, it relies on the execution of an unmodified program on a real server.
-The execution time is divided into multiple epochs, each of which is recalculated in terms of execution time based on the collected memory access events and the modeled latency of CXL memory.
+DisaggSim \cite{DisaggSim} is similar to gem5-CXL but it does a step further by modeling a large-scale disaggregated memory system with Garnet model forming an interconnect fabric.
+DRackSim \cite{DRackSim} is an application-level simulation framework, which uses PinTool at the front-end to collect instruction traces from applications running on real machines.
+Its back-end performs cycle-level simulation based on these traces.
+CXLMemSim~\cite{CXLMemSim_github} is also a trace-driven simulator.
+Users can specify memory pool topologies and component latencies.
+It runs unmodified applications on real servers, divides execution into epochs, and recalculates execution time per epoch based on recorded memory accesses and modeled CXL latency.

-\subsubsection{Hardware-Based Emulation}
+\subsubsection{\textbf{Hardware-Based Emulation}}

 Due to the unavailability of commercial CXL hardware, many researchers have conducted emulations of CXL-expanded memory exploiting the NUMA mechanism.
-These studies \cite{wahlgren2022evaluating,arif2022exploiting,song2023lightweight} leverage NUMA-enabled hardware to emulate CXL disaggregated memory without directly handling the CXL protocol.
+These studies \cite{NUMA_sim1,arif2022exploiting} leverage NUMA-enabled hardware to emulate CXL memory without directly handling the CXL protocol.
 Given the similar characteristics in bandwidth and latency between CXL memory and remote NUMA memory, this approach provides a reference for the study of computing systems with real CXL memory.

-\subsubsection{Hardware Prototyping}
+\subsubsection{\textbf{Hardware Prototyping}}

 There exist several ongoing projects to develop CXL hardware prototypes.
 For example, DirectCXL \cite{gouk2022direct} utilizes FPGAs to implement a CXL memory controller and a RISC-V processor that supports CXL.
 Transparent Page Placement (TPP)~\cite{maruf2023tpp} investigates page placement strategies for a tiered memory system using pre-production x86 CPUs with CXL 1.1 support and FPGA-based CXL memory expansion card.
 Sun et~al. \cite{sun2023demystifying} perform a comprehensive characterization of CXL memory on a real CXL hardware platform.